BrentGrammer/PROGNOTES/ComputerScience/DesigningDataIntensiveApplications.md

 Beware of not measuring process time vs. measuring windows based on timestamps.
 Can lead to misleading results, see ex.
 P. 470 if stream processor goes down and then reads backlog creating a spike in the window..

+### Time window issues

-Time window issues, how to handle straggling events reported for a time window, device clocks vs server clocks and possible solutions.
+- how to handle straggling events reported for a time window, device clocks vs server clocks and possible solutions.
 P. 470-472

 Types of windows, p.
 472
 Tumbling